Learn More, Live Better

 Ages: Adults (16+)

 Saturday, August 1; 10:00 am – 1:00 pm Come to this hands-on workshop to learn techniques for making and rolling fresh egg pasta dough.
 After making the pasta dough, we will turn it into delicious ravioli and ribbon-style noodles.
 We’ll top our pasta with a seasonally-inspired sauce to enjoy together at the end.
 Physical Demand: [1] = Activity is indoors or outside with up to 1/10 of a mile walking; includes both sitting and standing.
-Discover the “magic on paper” in this relaxed, full-day workshop!
-Perfect for beginners, you’ll sketch nature-inspired designs at Prescott Farm and learn to transfer them into one-of-a-kind watercolor pencil mono-prints.
-No prior experience required.
-You’ll walk away with a series of original, professionally matted prints ready to hang!
-Please bring a bag lunch.
+Saturday, August 1; 10:00 am – 12:00 pm Brought to you by Nature Inspires Art with Larry Frates, this workshop will focus on making your own watercolor paints using all natural pigments.
+Participants will use a hands-on process of mixing, mulling and making color blocks for use in the future.
+Each participant will leave with a basic watercolor set.
+The importance of Natural Earth Pigments in your studio will also be discussed.
 Physical Demand: [1] = Activity is indoors or outside with up to 1/10 of a mile walking; includes both sitting and standing.
 Saturday, July 25; 1:00 – 3:00 pm Learn to use commonly found and grown herbs to make simple yet highly useful herb-infused oils and salves.
 In this workshop, we will use dried herbs, such as calendula or plantain, for products to take home before you are able to grow or harvest your own herbs this coming growing season!
 Physical Demand: [1] = Activity is indoors or outside with up to 1/10 of a mile walking; includes both sitting and standing.
 Cost: $15 for Members/$30 Non-Members Saturday, August 15; 11:00 am – 2:00 pm Ice cream in summer, what could be better?
 Come learn to make your own ice cream from scratch as we make two different ice creams–one with dairy and one non-dairy–utilizing fresh, local ingredients including Prescott Farm honey or maple syrup, and seasonal herbs or berries from the garden.
 Physical Demand: [1] = Activity is indoors or outside with up to 1/10 of a mile walking; includes both sitting and standing.
 Cost: $20 for Members/$35 Non-Members Saturday, August 22; 10:00 am – 1:00 pm How can you preserve your garden’s abundance and give a boost to your gut health?
 Try fermentation!
 Sample and learn how to make delicious fermented veggies that will delight your taste buds and add variety to your autumn table.
 Participants will go home with a jar of sauerkraut and a jar of pickles, ready to finish fermenting at home.
 Physical Demand: [1] = Activity is indoors or outside with up to 1/10 of a mile walking; includes both sitting and standing.
 Cost: $20 for Members/$35 Non-Members Saturday, August 29; 10:00 am – 12:30 pm Elderberry syrup provides an antiviral boost for the immune system that can shorten the duration of colds and flus.
 Learn how to safely harvest and process black elderberries into a delicious syrup to take home.
 Physical Demand: [1] = Activity is indoors or outside with up to 1/10 of a mile walking; includes both sitting and standing.
 Cost: $15 for Members/$30 Non-MembersAugust Community Connection Programs Click to Expand

 Homemade Pasta Making